decentraland/builder/smart-items.md

 - `actionId`: The `id` of the action from that smart item that we want to trigger.
 - `values`: An object that contains the values for the parameters of that action.
 Since any of those parameters could be of type `actions` this is a recursive definition.

-These would be the TypeScript typing for that object:
+These would be the TypeScript typings for that object:

 ```ts
 type AssetActionValue = {